 Our equality information provides an overview of how we meet our public sector equality duty, both through commissioning and employment.
-We endeavour to work with our community interests and internal groups to prioritise our work which will produce better outcomes.
+We work with our community, interest and internal groups to prioritise our work which will produce better outcomes.
 This information is not exhaustive and there are key CCG documents which provide further information about our policies, objectives and actions.

 We have listed the main equality documents below and provided the links for reference:

-The Standard sets out a specific, consistent approach to identifying, recording, flagging, sharing and meeting the information and communication support needs of patients, service users, carers and parents with a disability, impairment or sensory loss.
+The standard sets out a specific and consistent approach to identifying, recording, flagging, sharing and meeting the information and communication support needs of patients, service users, carers and parents with a disability, impairment or sensory loss.